makersacademy/bowling-challenge/README.md

 As a player
 So I can score points
 I want to count how many pins I knocked down on each roll in one frame
+CRITERIA: cannot knock down more than standing pins

 USER STORY 6
 As a player